How Do I Vote?

-You will receive a polling card in the post a few weeks before the election it will have details of your polling station.
+You will receive a polling card in the post a few weeks before the election it will have details of your polling station, (or you can find it here).

 Polling stations open from 7am – 10pm on the day of the election.